goncrust/tuxdoro/README.md

 ### Configuration

-Customize your Pomodoro cycles with the following commands.
-All changes are persistent.
+To customize the Pomodoro cycles you can use the following commands:

 | Command                          | Description                                              | Default    |
 | -------------------------------- | -------------------------------------------------------- | ---------- |